linda-seiter/cmsc115-workspace/week1_lab/README.md

 </tr>
 </table>

 Run the program to view the output.
+In the expected output, "yellow" appears on a separate line from "pink".
+Let's fix the program to produce the expected output:

-1. Adjust the statement so "yellow" appears on a separate line.
+1. Adjust the statement `System.out.print("pink ");` so a newline character is appended after printing "pink".
 2. Run `Printing` to view the output.
 3. Run `PrintingTest` to confirm your solution passes the Junit test.